neon-iot/wirelesscomm/README.md

 ## Main topics
 * channel models
-* modulation
+* modulation (OFDM and spread spectrum)
 * multiple access techniques
 * advanced signal processing techniques
-* Iot: licensed vs unlicensed
+* IoT: licensed vs unlicensed spectrum use

 ## What you will learn
 * Advanced topics on wireless communication systems are presnted.